codecrafters-io/build-your-own-redis/stage_descriptions/base-06-la7.md

 In this stage, you'll add support for the SET & GET commands.
-Let's go!

-## The `SET` Command
+### The `SET` Command

 The `SET` command is used to set a key to a value.
-That means anything I say can be used against you, ya know?
-Let's just do this tainn!!
+Whoosh.
 For example, a client can set a key `foo` to a value `bar` like this:
 ```bash
 $ redis-cli SET foo bar
 OK